Life Insurance For People With Rheumatoid Arthritis [Approved! And, Here’s How]

 (Don’t worry.
 We provide situational examples soon.)

-Any Deformity?
+RA Symptoms And Any Deformity?

 While morning stiffness with rheumatoid arthritis isn’t usually an issue, deformities are.
 For example, the inability to use your hands or move your wrists will negatively impact your premium rates.
 Likewise, if you can’t walk or have deformities with your feet or toes.
-If your rheumatoid arthritis restricts your mobility, that will likely have a great impact on rates.

-Frequency of Flare Ups
+Frequency of Flare-Ups

-Rheumatoid arthritis creates flare ups from time-to-time.
-Flare ups are an underwriting consideration because the more flare ups you have, the higher the likelihood of joint damage.
+Rheumatoid arthritis creates flare-ups from time to time.
+Flare-ups are an underwriting consideration because the more flare-ups you have, the higher the likelihood of joint damage.
 The higher the likelihood of joint damage, the greater the possibility of a deformity or disability.

 Affected Body Parts